JCodeX-Dev/Remote-Access-App/README.md

-Remote System Acces Control Script
+Remote System Access Control Script

 The scripts and the program provided in this repository are to be used at your own discretion!!!!